amirul4233441/team3project/README.md

-A clone of the game created by user xurxodiz on GitHub.
+An update to the game created by user xurxodiz on GitHub.
 This clone is being enhanced by Amirul and Toushik for our Project development class

 Below are quotes from user xurxodiz